How Many Throwers Per Flight or How Many Judges to Hire

 Ideal Flight Size

-I am not sure if it was John Moore or Merl Lawless or Kevin Rogers, but a rule of thumb passed on to me by Ancient Athletics that works well is:
+A rule of thumb passed on to me by Ancient Athletics (I think Merl Lawless) that works well is:

 8 throwers is ideal.
 10 is very do able, 12 is starting to get big.

 Big flights always take time in the height events.
-When the Flights has over 15 throwers, the grumbling about time between throws is there for distance events.
+For Distance Events, grumbling about the time between throws is certainly there but when the grumbling starts, I am not sure.

 Flexibility for Walk-Ons